PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation: Results

 PULASKi with the Hausdorff divergence shows the best performance across both experiments, in terms of both GED and $K\alpha$.
 It provides an improvement over the standard Probabilistic U-Net of 56 and 51 \% for 2D and 3D vessel segmentation and 46 and 33 \% for 2D and 3D MS lesion segmentation, in terms of the average GED.
 The chosen statistical distances with PULASKi more often that not provide a statistically significant improvement in terms of both evaluation metrics over baselines at the 5\% significance level, particularly in the vessel segmentation task (see Table \ref{tab:p-vals}).
 PULASKi (Hausdorff) was the only method to consistently outperform baselines at the 5\% significance level.
 Amongst the baselines methods, MCDO with FTL loss allows for the best representation of inter-rater variability in terms of both GED (average of 0.45 for 2D and 0.49 for 3D in vessel segmentation and 0.47 for 2D and 0.55 for 3D in MS segmentation) and $K\alpha$, rather surprisingly.
 VI-MH U-Net provides a slight improvement over the Probabilistic U-Net in the 2D experiments.
 The SSN was completely unable to represent the underlying variability in the training data, as evidenced by the large GED and Krippendorff alpha scores.
 We posit that this is due to the cross-entropy term style loss function being bad for class imbalanced data and due to the lack of regularisation, which is present in PULASKi, Probabilistic U-Net and VI-MH U-Net.
+Both stages of D-Persona and CIMD with $T=100$ failed to produce consistent and reliable results for both MS and vessel segmentation tasks (quantitative results can be found in the supplementary materials, Fig. \ref{suppFig:GED_supp} and Tab. \ref{supptab:kalpha}).
+Hence, they were discarded from further analyses.
+Consequently, these methods were excluded from further analyses.
+For MS segmentation using CIMD, $T$ was increased to the original $T=1000$ (requiring more than 10 hours per volume), which yielded results comparable to those from MCDO in terms of GED (0.47).
+The low Krippendorff alpha scores indicate a high degree of heterogeneity in the generated plausible segmentations.
+The time required to process each volume (more than 60 hours) using CIMD with $T=1000$ for vessel segmentation rendered it impractical, and thus, this task was not undertaken.

 When evaluating difference in performance between 2D and 3D implementations, there is less agreement between GED trends and $K\alpha$ trends compared to overall performance between methods.
 For instance, the PULASKi with Hausdorff shows improvements of about 20 \% in terms of $\mathrm{K\alpha_{ROI}}$ in the 2D implementation (23.63 and 31.28) compared to 3D (45.40 and 50.56) for both vessel and MS tasks, although the reverse is true with looking at median GED.